-CoBiz Financial Inc. ("CoBiz" or the "Company") is a diversified financial holding company headquartered in Denver, Colorado.
+CoBiz Financial Inc. (CoBiz or the Company) is a diversified financial holding company headquartered in Denver, CO.
 Through our subsidiary companies, we combine elements of personalized service found in community banks with sophisticated financial products and services traditionally offered by larger regional banks that we market to our targeted customer base of professionals, high-net-worth individuals and small to mid-sized businesses.
-At December 31, 2007, we had total assets of \$2.4 billion, net loans of \$1.8 billion and deposits of \$1.7 billion.
-We were incorporated in Colorado on February 19, 1980, as Equitable Bancorporation, Inc. Prior to its initial public offering in June 1998, the Company was acquired by a group of private investors in September 1994 who are still current shareholders.
+At December 31, 2008, we had total assets of \$2.7 billion, net loans of \$2.0 billion and deposits of \$1.6 billion.
+We were incorporated in Colorado on February 19, 1980, as Equitable Bancorporation, Inc. Prior to its initial public offering in June 1998, the Company was acquired by a group of private investors in September 1994.

-Our wholly owned subsidiary CoBiz Bank (the "Bank") is a full-service business banking institution serving two markets, Colorado and Arizona.
-In Colorado, the Bank operates under the name Colorado Business Bank and has 12 locations, including eight in the Denver metropolitan area, two in Boulder and two in the Vail area.
-In Arizona, the Bank operates under the name Arizona Business Bank and has seven locations serving the Phoenix metropolitan area and the surrounding area of Maricopa County.
+Our wholly owned subsidiary CoBiz Bank (the Bank) is a full-service business banking institution serving two markets, Colorado and Arizona.
+In Colorado, the Bank operates under the name Colorado Business Bank and has 13 locations, including nine in the Denver metropolitan area, two in Boulder and two in the Vail area.
+In Arizona, the Bank operates under the name Arizona Business Bank and has eight locations serving the Phoenix metropolitan area and the surrounding area of Maricopa County.
 Each of the Bank's locations is headed up by a local president with substantial decision-making authority.
-We focus on attracting and retaining high-quality personnel by maintaining an entrepreneurial culture and a decentralized business approach.
-We centrally support our bank and fee-based businesses with back-office services from our downtown Denver offices.
+We focus on attracting and retaining high quality personnel by maintaining an entrepreneurial culture and a decentralized business approach.
+We centrally support our bank and fee-based businesses with back-office services from our downtown Denver office.

 Our banking products are complemented by our fee-based business lines, which we first introduced in 1998 when we began offering trust and estate administration services.
-Through a combination of internal growth and acquisitions, our fee-based business lines have grown to include employee benefits brokerage and consulting, insurance brokerage, wealth transfer planning, investment banking, and investment management services.
+Through a combination of internal growth and acquisitions, our fee-based business lines have grown to include employee benefits brokerage and consulting, insurance brokerage, wealth transfer planning, investment banking and investment management services.
 We believe offering such complementary products allows us to both broaden our relationships with existing customers and attract new customers to our core business.
 In addition, we believe the fees generated by these services will increase our noninterest income and decrease our dependency on net interest income.